-Amortisation is charged against individual wells currently based on a well life of 5 years as reserve estimates are not yet available.
+Amortisation is charged against individual wells based on estimated well life.
 Amortisation is not charged on costs carried forward in respect of areas of interest in the development phase until production commences.

-j Restoration
+j.
+Restoration

 Provisions for future environmental restoration are recognised where there is a present obligation as a result of exploration, development, production, transportation or storage activities having been undertaken, and it is probable that an outflow of economic benefits will be required to settle the obligation.
 The estimated future obligations include the costs of removing facilities, abandoning wells and restoring the affected areas.